GeographicCone/OmenHwCtl/README.md

 Once installed, the task will be visible in the _Task Scheduler_ (`Win-R`, type: `mmc taskschd.msc`, `Enter`).
 It can be further edited or deleted from there.

-Note: The XML file to set up the task is required to ensure that the task runs even if the system is booted when on battery power.
+<ins>Note</ins>: The XML file to set up the task is required to ensure that the task runs even if the system is booted when on battery power.
 This is not possible if adding a task with only the command-line options of `schtasks.exe`.

 ## What It Needs to Work